ManuelElizaldi/SisyphusCorner/Programming/Elasticsearch.md

 Search and analytics engine that allows you to store, search and analyze large amounts of data.
 	- Usually used for event data or real-time analysis

+It is considered a database, but *NOT* a relational database

 ---